OpenReqEU/similaritySimple/README.md

 `python train_model.py`

-that train and construct the word embeddings model and saves it in the `data` folder.
+that trains and constructs the word embeddings model and saves it in the `data` folder.
 That is, the model takes as input the text data from the above mentioned requiriments and builds suitable vector representations for the words.

 In order to find similarities for a requirement, create  `reqs.txt` file in the `/scripts/` folder that contains the requirement in plain text form (not JSON!).
 There can be multiple requirements each on their own line.
 To detect similar requirements for the requirement, run: